 Justin’s pop/rock/R&B clients have reached #1 on Billboard Charts, have had international radio airplay, and have signed with major record labels including Universal, Sony, EMI, and Disney Records.
 His studentsinclude recording artists, bands, celebrities, and singer/songwriters that have toured in the US and internationally.
 Contemporary artists have also appeared as finalists on The Voice, American Idol, and X-Factor, after working with Justin.

-Justin’s theatre clients include Tony-Nominated artists and have appeared in leading and ensemble roles in nearly every Broadway musical in the last decade.
+Justin’s theatre clients, including Tony-Winning artists such as Tony Shalhaub, have appeared in leading and ensemble roles in nearly every Broadway musical in the last decade.
 A few highlights include: Billy Elliot, Book of Mormon, Chicago, Legally Blonde, Lion King, Les Miserables, Mamma Mia, Phantom Of The Opera, Spring Awakening, Thoroughly Modern Millie, and Wicked.
 Aside from Broadway and Off-Broadway work, Justin’s clients have also appeared at Lincoln Center, New York City Opera, London’s West End, and in several major motion pictures and network television shows.